SergiJuanola/Toolbox/README.md

 ###Orm

 `Orm`, a really simple database abstraction, lets you operate through your database in a clean, controlled way.
 Get objects or assoc arrays, to adapt your needs.
 Use `save()` to decide whether to insert a new row or update an old one.
 It's as easy as it sounds.

+###Dictionary

+`Dictionary` is your best friend if your website is multilanguage.
+It will let you store any text that needs to be translated in a single file, and then call something like this:

+    Dictionary::build()->t('About us', 'es');

+, popping a message in the selected locale ('es') or writing back About us if you haven't translated it yet.
+In case you don't choose to write a locale, and you have linked your `Match` instance to `Dictionary`, you can just let it automagically choose the locale for you.

 ###Marker